-There will come a time for many of us where it is no longer practical for our parents to be living alone in the family home.
+There may come a time where it is no longer practical for our parents to be living alone in the family home.
 Some parents will come to this decision on their own, while others will need a little persuasion.

 Talk it out